-Update – Reapply the denoising operation when the required render elements are already present in the V-Ray frame buffer.
-The elements can be either generated from a render operation in 3ds Max, or by loading a multi-channel .vrimg or OpenEXR into the V-Ray frame buffer.
+Update – Reapplies the denoising operation when the required render elements are already present in the VFB.
+The elements can be either generated from a render operation in 3ds Max, or by loading a multi-channel .vrimg or OpenEXR into the VFB.
 Use this button to apply denoising again after settings in this rollout have been changed.

 Advanced denoiser parameters

-Mode – Specifies how the results of the VRayDenoiser will be saved.
+Mode – Specifies how the results of the VRayDenoiser are saved.

-Hide denoiser result channel – The VRayDenoiser channel is not present separately in the VFB.
+Hide denoiser result channel – The VRayDenoiser channel isn't present separately in the VFB.
 The effectsResult channel is generated with the denoised image.

-Only generate render elements – All render elements required for denoising will be generated but a denoised version of the image will not be computed, and the VRayDenoiser and effectsResult render elements will not be generated.
+Only generate render elements – All render elements required for denoising are generated but a denoised version of the image isn't computed, and the VRayDenoiser and effectsResult render elements aren't generated.
 Use this option if you plan to denoise a sequence of images using the standalone denoising tool and do not want to spend time on denoising during the actual rendering process.

 Show denoiser result channel – The VRayDenoiser and effectsResult channels are generated.